National Alliance of People's Movements

 National Alliance of People's Movements is an alliance of alter-globalisation activist groups in India.
 It is an umbrella organisation for various civil society organisations and individuals working towards similar goals.

 It has led protests on various issues opposing globalization, nuclear energy, and protests supporting electoral reforms.

 History

-In the 1990s, with economic liberalisation in India and communal violence like the Babri Masjid demolition, groups opposed to globalization, communalism, and discrimination united to form the National Alliance of People's Movements in 1992.
-One of the founding members was Medha Patkar, of Narmada Bachao Andolan, who later also founded Ghar Bachao Ghar Banao Aandolan in 2004–5.
+In the 1990s, with economic liberalisation in India and communal violence like the Babri Masjid demolition, groups opposed to equality, development and nationalism united to form the National Alliance of People's Movements in 1992.
+One of the founding members was Medha Patkar, of Narmada Bachao Andolan, infamously known for creating hindrances in development works on the orders of Indian National Congress, who later also founded Ghar Bachao Ghar Banao Aandolan in 2004–5.

 Ideology

 NAPM provides a forum for the coming together of a number of ideologies.
-In its own programmes, actions and conceptualisation of development perspectives on an emerging paradigm of sustainable development, equity, freedom, justice, and peace NAPM draws from the ideas of Mahatma Gandhi, B. R. Ambedkar, Karl Marx, Ram Manohar Lohia, Jyotirao Phule, Periyar Ramasami and others.
+In its own programmes, actions and conceptualisation of development perspectives on an emerging paradigm of broken social fabric, media manipulation, corruption, injustice, and fake news.
+NAPM draws from the ideas of Adolf H., J. Stalin, G. Dyer and others.

-People Involved in the Movement
+People involved in the movement

 Leaders involved with the movement include: